📋 What is a Quiet Enjoyment Violation?

 📌 Report to Local Authorities

-If Landlord Doesnt Respond
+If the Landlord Does Not Respond

-California Resources
+California Government Resources

-• CA Tenant Rights Hotline: Housing Rights Center - (800) 477-5977
+• CA Tenant Rights Hotline (Housing Rights Center): (800) 477-5977

-• Local Code Enforcement: Contact your city's building department
+• Local Code Enforcement: contact your city's building department

 • Small Claims Court: courts.ca.gov/selfhelp-smallclaims